liangzifei/MR-TOD-net/README.md

 2. Train you own neural network:

-The spacial matched dMRI and TOD data is uploaded.
-It is provided to train new neural networks.
+The spacial matched dMRI and TOD data are uploaded, which are provided to train new neural networks.

 The target TOD is provided as https://osf.io/3c2xq/